-\\Based on overall team scores, not by regions, or size categories.
+Based on overall team scores, not by regions, or size categories.

 In 2013, seventeen states hosted two teams.
 In 2014, fourteen states hosted two teams.
+In 2019, nineteen states hosted two teams.
+In 2020, competition was canceled.
+In 2021, fifteen states hosted two teams.

-USAD STATE DIRECTORS - 1984-2014
+USAD STATE DIRECTORS - 1984-2021

-The compilation is taken from study guides, competition handbooks, and awards programs, and may not be complete. \\Directors who have served 10+ years.
+The compilation is taken from study guides, competition handbooks, and awards programs, and may not be complete.
+Directors who have served 10+ years.